We’ve realized mindfulness can be a framework for engaging others across the company in rethinking their work habits. Here’s a little more about it.

-I attended LMA and LMC’s Elevate! conference in Chicago last week to discuss Alley’s recent design work for The Dallas Morning News with Mike Orren, their Chief Product Officer, in front of an audience of local media executives.
+I attended LMA and LMC’s Elevate! conference in Chicago last week to discuss Alley’s recent digital news design work for The Dallas Morning News with Mike Orren, their Chief Product Officer, in front of an audience of local media executives.
 Our conversation ranged widely into what makes news websites work well, and at one point I veered into a metaphor that I often use to discuss how to make tough choices about page speed while designing a news website: Airplanes.

 One of the most successful elements of their new site is how much faster it is than their old site.
 We approach page speed as a design problem — sometimes even an organizational design problem — that leverages technology rather than a technology problem that treats design as an externality.
 We also believe that great creativity can arise from the toughest constraints.
 We’re lucky to have partners in Mike and his colleagues who really believe that speed matters most and are willing to do the hard work to make tradeoffs.

 Digital news products are some of the toughest on the internet because every page load has to serve so many different purposes.
 Serve the article, but also four ad units, a recirculation unit that ideally is personalized to the reader, some internal marketing, and maybe even a video.
 And of course, this all has to happen fast — within a couple of seconds.

 Light web pages load fast; light airplanes fly quickly.
 But news websites can’t eliminate editorial content or monetization units any more than airlines can eliminate seats or doors, so we have to find other ways.
 Some tradeoffs are simple enough; airlines can use lightweight composite materials; we can use system fonts on news websites.
 Interestingly, airlines mostly annoy their customers when they try to save weight — like eliminating in-flight entertainment or charging more for checked bags — but news websites tend to annoy their customers by adding weight.
 More ad units, more video, more auto-loading next articles.